Sum to Zero

 Decoupling loudspeakers the right way

-When a loudspeaker sits directly on a stand or desk, the cabinet's mechanical energy transfers into the supporting structure, which then vibrates sympathetically.
-This turns your desk, stands, or floor into a secondary, uncontrolled radiator that blurs the sound.
-Decoupling breaks that mechanical bridge, keeping the driver energy focused on moving air rather than shaking the structure.
-The result is tighter low end and a cleaner stereo image.
+When a loudspeaker sits directly on a stand or a desk, the cabinet's mechanical energy transfers into the supporting structure, which then vibrates sympathetically.
+Your desk, in other words, joins the band.
+Nobody asked it to, it has no sense of timing, and it cannot be turned down, but there it is, playing along with every low note as a secondary, uncontrolled radiator that blurs the sound.
+Decoupling breaks that mechanical bridge, so the driver energy goes into moving air rather than into shaking furniture, and the result is a tighter low end and a cleaner stereo image.

-Decoupling also helps transient response.
-When a cabinet vibrates against a rigid surface, micro-movements smear transients, particularly in the lower mids.
-Isolation stabilizes the speaker, letting the drivers stop and start more precisely.
-You end up with better stereo definition, more depth of field, and a monitoring environment where what you hear is the source material, not your furniture resonating.
+Decoupling also helps transient response, because when a cabinet vibrates against a rigid surface, micro-movements smear transients, particularly through the lower mids: the drivers are trying to start and stop precisely from a platform that is itself in motion.
+Isolation stabilises the speaker, and you end up with better stereo definition, more depth of field, and a monitoring environment where what you hear is the source material rather than your furniture's interpretation of it.

 The original mastering room at Arda Recorders during loudspeaker installation in 2020.